Get Started

 The Three-Sentence Pitch Formula

 Most pitches fail because they bury the lead.
+Bury the lead, lose the editor.
 The three-sentence formula fixes this: open with a one-line credential that establishes authority without fluff (“I’m a cybersecurity analyst who’s published in TechCrunch”), state the exact topic you’re proposing (“I’d like to contribute a 1,200-word post on zero-trust architecture for remote teams”), then explain the reader benefit in concrete terms (“Your audience will get a decision framework they can apply this quarter”).
-This structure mirrors how editors evaluate pitches—they scan for relevance first, then assess fit.
+This structure mirrors how editors evaluate pitches, they scan for relevance first, then assess fit.
 Skip the generic praise about their site; they already know it’s good.
 Instead, show you’ve read their content by naming a recent post and explaining how yours complements or extends it.
 For more tactical approaches, see these outreach templates that work.
-The formula works because it’s scannable, specific, and editor-friendly—exactly what time-pressed decision-makers need.
+The formula works because it’s scannable, specific, and editor-friendly, exactly what time-pressed decision-makers need.

 When to Personalize and When to Batch

 Personalize three elements: the recipient’s name, one specific observation about their site or recent article, and why your proposed topic fits their audience.
-These take 90 seconds per email and prove you’re not blasting templates.
-Batch everything else—your bio, writing samples, and the core pitch structure should remain identical across campaigns.
+In my experience these take 90 seconds per email once you’ve got a rhythm (the first ten will take three minutes apiece, that’s fine) and prove you’re not blasting templates.
+Batch everything else, your bio, writing samples, and the core pitch structure should remain identical across campaigns.

 Use mail-merge tools or CRM snippets to inject custom fields without retyping.
 Write five template variants and rotate them to avoid detection by spam filters.
 Test subject lines in small batches before scaling.

-The trade-off: fully custom emails convert at 8–12 percent; smart templates with three personalized sentences hit 5–7 percent at ten times the volume.
+The trade-off: fully custom emails convert at 8-12%, smart templates with three personalized sentences hit 5-7% at ten times the volume.
 Choose based on whether you’re chasing ten perfect placements or building a portfolio of fifty solid ones.
-Most campaigns benefit from hybrid workflows—batch the research phase, personalize the pitch.
+Most campaigns benefit from hybrid workflows, batch the research phase, personalize the pitch.

 Follow-Up Without Being a Pest